alurban/mentoring/README.md

 You will be able to retrieve this copy and work from it, but not to push changes unless I grant you permissions.
 (Please [email me](mailto:aurban@ligo.caltech.edu) if you would like to discuss setting up push privileges.)

+Alternatively, you can open this repository in your desktop or download a ZIP-compressed version using the "clone or download" button at the top of this page.
+This will work from any system.

 Contents
 --------